apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 just send the key/value pair to an instance of the named appender/layout/filter class.
-Refer to the [setOption method documentation](@ref log4cxx::spi::OptionHandler::setOption) for the names of the configurable options.
+Refer to the [setOption method documentation](@ref log4cxx::spi::OptionHandler::setOption) for configurable option names and supported values.
 Note that a base class may implement some options while the concrete class implements others.
 Check the full class hierarchy when looking